Source: MRS 2025

 Production Notes

-Refer to USDA FNS Food Buying Guide for School Meal Programs for quantities to purchase if the recipe is altered.
+-Refer to USDA FNS Food Buying Guide for School Meal Programs and/or the item's product formulation statement for quantities to purchase if the recipe is altered.

-If changes are made in ingredients, check crediting information and re-calculate the nutrition analysis.
+-If changes are made in ingredients, check the crediting information, and re-calculate the nutrition analysis.

 Miscellaneous Notes